-A love story about two people of a differing age gap who meet in a coffee shop
+A love story about a couple who meet in a coffee shop

 The Coffee Shop

 Shortly after Easter on a busy lunchtime Lucy and Anne sat having coffee.
-Lucy having her usual Latte while Anne preferred a Cappuccino.
-The two became friends since they started working together in the large department store close to the coffee shop.
-They always came here for their lunch break; it had a warm homely atmosphere.
-Lucy, was nearly ten years Anne’s senior in her late forties she took Anne under her wing; since she started as a new girl over a year ago.
+Lucy had her usual Latte while Anne preferred a Cappuccino.
+The two had become friends since they started working together in the large department store close to the coffee shop.
+They often had their lunch break in the Coffee Shop it had a warm homely atmosphere.
+Lucy was nearly ten years Anne’s senior and in her late forties.
+She took Anne under her wing ever since Anne started as a new girl over a year ago.

 Anne was busy talking about her new boyfriend; Lucy hardly heard her as she glanced over at the man sat opposite a few tables up.
 She guessed his age at around the late fifties, early sixties He appeared average in height with short silver hair, dressed casually, he was always very neat and tidy, as usual, he had a shopping bag with him filled with shopping; so she deduced he more than likely lived alone.

 “Not him again,” Anne finally said seeing Lucy wasn’t listening to her.